Chief recognition ceremony

-U.S. Air Force Airmen assigned to the 92nd Air Refueling Wing pose for a photo after celebrating their promotion to chief master sergeant at Fairchild Air Force Base, Washington, May 1st, 2026.
-Chief master sergeants serve as leaders and trusted advisors, responsible for the welfare and readiness of enlisted service members.
+U.S. Air Force Col. Matthew Dibble, left, 92nd Air Refueling Wing deputy commander, Chief Master Sgt.
+Lindsay Moon, center right, 92nd ARW command chief and retired Sergeant Major Daniel Dailey, right, the 15th SMA, present a plaque to Chief Master Sgt.
+David Martinez, center left, 92nd Maintenance Squadron senior enlisted leader, during a chief recognition ceremony at Fairchild Air Force Base, Washington, May 1st, 2026.
+The ceremony recognized those who have achieved the rank of chief master sergeant.
 (U.S. Air Force photo by Airman 1st Class Emilee Seiler)

 |Date Taken: